Burkina Faso caught between terror and protests for change | DW | 02.12.2021

 "We have decided to keep protesting until there is real change.
 For us, this is only possible if President Kabore steps down.
 That is why we are maintaining this momentum," Maiga told DW.

-More than 2,000 people have died as a result of terror since 2016.
-Some 285 people died between July and September alone, according to the children's agency UNICEF.
+In Burkina Faso, more than 2,000 people have died as a result of terrorism since 2016.
+Some 285 people died between July and September alone, according to the United Nations children's agency UNICEF.

+The terror threat is the most significant security crisis in the country since Burkina Faso gained independence from France in 1960.

-The trigger for the tremendous pressure on the government was the November 14 attack on security forces in Inata in the north near the Malian border.
+The trigger for the current pressure on the government was a November 14 attack on security forces in Inata in the north, near the border with Mali.

-The assault was the deadliest attack security forces in Burkina Faso have endured since the insurgency kicked off in 2015.
+The assault was the deadliest attack security forces in Burkina Faso have endured since the insurgency began in 2015.

-The attack has fueled anger against both the government in Ouagadougou and the French military forces that support it.
-Protests against Kabore's government have been sporadic since then.
+The attack has fueled anger against both the government in Ouagadougou as well as the French military forces that support it.
+Since then, protests against Kabore's government have flared up sporadically.

-For many Burkinabes, like Prosper Nikiema, the militants had finally crossed a line.
+For many Burkinabes, including Prosper Nikiema, the militants had finally crossed a line.
 He said the ambush on a military police post showed that something had been wrong for far too long.

 "Of course, there have always been signs of danger.
 But these have not been taken seriously at all," Nikiema told DW.

-For him, too, only one thing is logical: Kabore's resignation.
-He, however, thinks that Kabore lacks the courage.
+For him, there is only one logical conclusion: Kabore's resignation.
+However, he thinks that Kabore lacks the courage to take that step.

-Nikiema suggested that the need to find men who could fight terrorism efficiently.
-For example, with a transnational anti-terrorist operation.
+Nikiema suggests fight terrorism more efficiently — for example with a transnational anti-terrorist operation.

-On Tuesday, security minister Maxime Kone announced that Ghana, Togo, and Ivory Coast participated in such a mission with more than 5,700 soldiers.
-As a result, they arrested at least 300 suspects and confiscated illegal firearms.
-However, that operation was planned before the recent protests.
+On Tuesday, security minister Maxime Kone announced that Ghana, Togo, and the Ivory Coast had created such a mission, with more than 5,700 soldiers.
+They arrested at least 300 suspects and confiscated illegal firearms.
+That operation had been planned before recent protests.

-Burkina Faso has become a target of frequent terror attacks like this one in the capital Ouagadougou
+Burkina Faso has become a target of frequent terror attacks, including this one in the capital Ouagadougou

 Amadou Diemdioda Dicko, a member of parliament for the opposition Union for Progress and Change (UPC) party, believes cross-border initiatives are crucial.